 The Ryten Hike, Lofoten Islands

 The Hike to Ryten is one of those hikes to a location with something primordial.
-The hike isn’t challenging, but there’s something about the view above Klavika beach that makes this location unique.
+The hike isn’t challenging, but there’s something about the view above Kvalvika Beach that makes this location unique.
 Perhaps it’s the hidden beach or the impressively steep mountains around it.
 Whatever it is, here’s where you can enjoy some of the finest views in the Lofoten.

 Table of Contents